-Yannis Rammos is a postdoc at the EPFL Digital & Cognitive Musicology Lab and visiting piano faculty at European University Cyprus.
-An internationally active pianist and piano pedagogue trained in Russia, during the past two years he has been invited to deliver masterclasses, performances, and lectures at the Anton Bruckner Privatuniversität für Musik, the Estonian Academy for Music & Theater, the Russian Institute for Art History, and Conservatorium van Amsterdam, among other venues.
+Dr. Yannis Rammos is a postdoc in music theory at the EPFL Digital & Cognitive Musicology Lab, and member of the piano faculty at European University Cyprus.
+An internationally active piano pedagogue trained in Russia, in 2022–3 he delivered masterclasses at the Verbier Festival Academy, the Anton Bruckner Privatuniversität für Musik, the Estonian Academy for Music & Theater, and Conservatorium van Amsterdam, among other venues.
 His research is motivated by aesthetic and technical aspects of classical performance artistry, currently focusing on the creative fissure between tonal structure and mimetic expression, problems of "authenticity" and "originality," topics in piano timbre semantics, the use and disuse of music-analytical metaphors in (historical) performance treatises, and Russian musicological discourses of "tone of voice" (intonatsiya).
 In most cases it engages traditions of linearity, including but not limited to Schenker's, from various structuralist and post-structuralist perspectives.
-Formerly based at the Sibelius Academy, he completed his doctoral studies in piano and music theory at the CUNY Graduate Center and New York University, graduating from the latter with a Ph.D. in classical performance.
-His latest publications have appeared in Music & Letters, Quodlibet, and Music Theory & Analysis.
-His research spans Schenker studies, critical theory (especially of French poststructuralist origin), Russian music theory, and piano timbre studies.
-At EPFL he contributes to the Laboratory's overarching corpus initiative, presently exploring corpus-based historiographies of Western tonal music and developing a graph-theoretical model of hidden ("middleground") repetition in tonal music.
+Formerly based at the Sibelius Academy, he completed his doctoral studies in piano and music theory at the CUNY Graduate Center and New York University, graduating from the latter with a Ph.D. in classical piano performance.
+Recent publications have appeared in Music & Letters, Quodlibet, and Music Theory & Analysis.
+At EPFL he works in the Laboratory's overarching corpus initiative, presently exploring corpus-based historiographies of Western tonal music and developing a graph-theoretical model of hidden ("middleground") repetition in tonal music.